hanabi/hanabi.github.io/docs/beginner/save-principle-question-2.md

 <TabItem value="question">

 - What action should Alice perform?
-- If Alice should give a clue, what identity will be written on the focused card?
+- If Alice should give a clue, what *card note* will be written on the focused card?
 (Be specific.)

 </TabItem>
 <TabItem value="solution">